"Megan Nash is writing some of the most beautiful songs in this country right now"

-With her 2017 album Seeker, Nash used that voice to establish herself as an artist with a singular vision.
-Mining loss, heartache, grief, dreams, and desire over lush soundscapes, she revealed herself as the titular seeker—someone with a suitcase they never really empty, whose reach always exceeds their grasp.
+With their 2017 album Seeker, Nash used that voice to establish herself as an artist with a singular vision.
+Mining loss, heartache, grief, dreams, and desire over lush soundscapes, she revealed themselves as the titular seeker—someone with a suitcase they never really empty, whose reach always exceeds their grasp.
 In the time since Seeker, Nash’s life has taken tumultuous turns.
-In her own words, the new music she’s been working on was written, “in the cracks of a foundation—in moments of reflection during years of whirlwind romance, gut wrenching heartbreak, reviving friendships, and life-saving dog love.”
-They’re heavy, haunting, elegiac songs in which Nash has rendered herself more vulnerable than ever.
-“Artifact” slow burns as she discovers fragments of her former life—a letter from a past lover, a photograph of a perfect day—and finds herself swallowed up by them, setting images of rising sea level destruction beside ones from relationships, reminding us that when something you love is neglected, it can fall apart right in front of you.
+In their own words, the new music she’s been working on was written, “in the cracks of a foundation—in moments of reflection during years of whirlwind romance, gut wrenching heartbreak, reviving friendships, and life saving dog love.”
+They’re heavy, haunting, elegiac songs in which Nash has rendered themselves more vulnerable than ever.

-In the middle of these mercurial past few years, Nash has been busier than ever on the road, most often with her seasoned backup outfit, The Best of Intentions (Dana Rempel on bass, Darnell Stewart on guitar, and Tanner Wilhelm Hale on drums).
-She’s played some of her biggest gigs both at home and on tour in Germany, Estonia, and the U.K., riding the momentum of her JUNO Award nomination for Contemporary Roots Album of the Year for Seeker.
+In the middle of these mercurial past few years, Nash has been busier than ever on the road, most often with their seasoned backup outfit, The Best of Intentions (Dana Rempel on bass, Darnell Stewart on guitar, and Tanner Wilhelm Hale on drums).
+She’s played some of their biggest gigs both at home and on tour in Germany, Estonia, and the U.K., riding the momentum of her JUNO Award nomination for Seeker.
 And in the wake of the COVID-19 pandemic, she’s been proactive finding ways to connect with fans via events like drive-in and virtual shows.
-Rest assured that if it’s possible, she’ll be following those highway lines in 2021, armed with an album’s worth of brand new tunes.
+Rest assured that if it’s possible, she’ll be following those highway lines in 2021.